formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 ### 3﻿.
 Superior Customization Options

-As a brand ourselves, we understand the impact that having details like consistent brand themes, brand messaging, brand positioning & brand logo at important places across your forms, has on the customer’s trust and brand authenticity.
+As a brand ourselves, we understand the impact, that having details like consistent brand themes, brand messaging, brand positioning & brand logo at important places across your forms, has on the customer’s trust and brand authenticity.

 So, no matter how peculiar your brand theme is, at Formester, you’ll have the option to tailor all your web forms as per the theme of your own brand, with various color schemes and font options.